 A Level Latin builds on the foundations established at GCSE level.
 Students undertake two modules focused on their language skills and two on their literary skills.
 On the language side, in the Unseen Translation module students practise translating Latin verse and prose into well-written English while in the Prose Composition (or alternatively the Comprehension module) it takes great skill to manipulate English texts into Latin.
 The two literary modules are divided into prose and verse.
 In the former, they study the work of Roman historians such as Tacitus and Seneca, learning to critically analyse and comment on the work.
 The verse module focuses on the work of great Roman poets such as Ovid, Propertius and Virgil, and requires students to provide considered and critical personal responses to the work.

-Students require an A* or an A grade at GCSE Latin.
+Students require a grade 9 or 8 at GCSE Latin.

 The school organises an annual Harrodian Classics Conference for students studying either Latin or Classical Civilisation at A Level.
 A number of prestigious speakers are invited to talk at this event and many other schools are invited to attend.